harsh-c-16/civic-it/README.md

 pytest
 ```

----

-## Known limitations
+## Limitations

-- Sentiment is **lexicon-based** (VADER + a small Marathi word list).
-It is fast
+- Sentiment is lexicon-based (VADER plus a hand-built Marathi word list).
+It's
-  and dependency-light but less accurate than a transformer model, especially on
+  fast and has no heavy dependencies, but it's weaker than a transformer model
-  sarcasm, code-mixed text, and longer Marathi passages.
+  on sarcasm and code-mixed text.
-- Topic detection is keyword-matching, not a trained classifier.
+- Topic detection is keyword matching, not a trained classifier.
 - The seed dataset is small sample data, not real measurements.

 ---